 Important Safety Precautions:

 You want to keep your oils in a cool dry place.
-I have a little travel pouch from 31 Gifts which I love for traveling with my oils (more on that another time).
-I plan to keep my oils in this pouch and will probably keep them in the trunk of the car when they aren’t being used.
+I usually keep my oils in my toiletry bag and keep them either in the tent or the trunk of the car depending on what is cooler at that time.

 Use glass for your essential oils.
 Essential oils have the ability to break down the compounds found in plastic which is why glass spray bottles are best.